-Each week, David Morris, ILSR’s co-founder and distinguished fellow, culls the news for stories that illuminate the issues of the day and inform our work on local self-reliance.
-Look for these posts every Monday morning on ILSR.org and the landing page for David’s work, From the Desk of David Morris.
+One man’s perspective on stories that matter.
+Look for these posts every week on ILSR.org and the landing page for my work, From the Desk of David Morris.

 In 2012, Montgomery County put a $187 million bond issue, one of the largest in state history, before the voters.
 It was intended to rebuild and reinvigorate Dayton’s Metro Library system.
 Voters approved 62-38 percent.

 Six years later, Valerie Vande Panne reports in Next City, “Branches offer meeting rooms as well as collaborative with tables, TVs and white boards…There is a laptop vending area where you can check out a laptop and take it to a cushy chair or sofa next to a gas fireplace or picture window to work.
 Audio and video equipment can be accessed at every branch, and some branches have editing suites and green screen rooms.
 Two libraries have complete recording studios — all in line with the idea that libraries are a place to create content, not just consume it.”